-Standard Plans, the EBCI Tribal Option and Tailored Plans are also required to perform precontracting and monthly screenings of all network providers against the Exclusion Lists.
-Standard Plans and Tailored Plans and the Department shall report to one another if they identify any provider as appearing on the Exclusion Lists to ensure that no payments are paid to a provider appearing on such Exclusion Lists.
+Standard Plans, the EBCI Tribal Option, Tailored Plans and the PIHP are also required to perform precontracting and monthly screenings of all network providers against the Exclusion Lists.
+Standard Plans, Tailored Plans the PIHP and the Department shall report to one another if they identify any provider as appearing on the Exclusion Lists to ensure that no payments are paid to a provider appearing on such Exclusion Lists.